RutheniumVI/drive_test_ros/README.md

 # drive_test_ros

-Place the 2 folders above in you catkin workspace, seperately.
+Place the 2 folders above in you catkin workspace, **seperately**.
 After running a catkin_make, you can now try the simulation.
 First launch the simulation world by typing this in your terminal:
 ```
 roslaunch simulation test_world.launch